Bryankth/digital_trip/README.md

 Digital Trip
 ============

-A WebGL game.
+<a href="https://htdt.github.io/digital_trip/" target="_blank">Play static version</a>

-<a href="http://dt.htdt.ru/" target="_blank">See it in action</a>
+Server-side features (mobile controls, dogecoins) are not available in static version.
+Full version is on master branch.

 Description
 -----------

 A story about the latest technologies through a short browser game.
-It's a fully 3d, based on WebGL, with external device or camera controls, bonuses & cryptocoins, which you can get as dogecoins.
+It's a fully 3d, based on WebGL, with camera controls, bonuses & cryptocoins.
 Fancy soundtrack enhances the experience.
 So the purpose of this non-profit open source project is industry promotion.
 Enjoy!

 Tecnology
 ---------